 Now that you have both an input and an output set up, it’s time to connect them:

-From Connections > Connect, and select the input you’ve already set up.
+Click Connections > Connect, and select the input you’ve already set up.

 Click Connect Output.

-Select your Amplitude configuration.
+Select your Indicative configuration.

 If you see messages in the outbound Live Stream, but none in the output service:

-Navigate to Activity > System Alerts and see if there are any errors noted against the output you want to troubleshoot.
+Navigate to Activity > System Alerts and see if there are any errors noted for the output you want to troubleshoot.
 The error type may give you a clue as to what is wrong.

 Not all outputs support every platform or accept every event type.
 The Directory shows a list of available platforms and supported event types for each output.
 Make sure the data you are trying to send is supported.